paperless-ngx/paperless-ngx/docs/utilities.rst

 ------------

 Tired of fiddling with Paperless, or just want to do something stupid and are afraid of accidentally damaging your files?
-You can export all of your PDFs into neatly named, dated, and unencrypted.
+You can export all of your documents into neatly named, dated, and unencrypted files.

 .. _utilities-exporter-howto: